yifanzhu1121/cse15l-lab-reports/labreport5.md

 **Follow-up Post**:

 Thanks!
-I tried running the program with the absolute path, and the issue remained the same.
-And here's a screenshot of it and another one of the ls -l command output:
+I tried running `pwd` and `ls`, it does exist at the level.
+But upon reviewing my code, I realized the issue lies in how I'm specifying the path to the data directory.
+I assumed the working directory would be the project root `/home/user/myJavaProject`, but it turns out the working directory was actually set to the src directory where my Java file is located `/home/user/myJavaProject/src`.

 ![Image](1.png)

-It looks like the file is there, and the permissions seem fine.
-So the issue might be somewhere in how the program reads the file line by line.
-Maybe it's trying to open the file multiple times within a loop?
+I modified the path to the data directory to account for the actual working directory by